Enrique Bermúdez: Autobiography: The Contras' Valley Forge

-Assassinated in Managua

-Following the Sandinista defeat in the 1990 elections, Bermúdez returned to Managua, only to be gunned down on February 16, 1991, after being lured to a meeting at Managua's InterContinental Hotel.
-He was shot in the hotel's parking lot as he departed the hotel after those with whom he was meeting failed to show.
-In 1994, Bermúdez' daughter, Claudia Bermúdez, told The Miami Herald: "There were a lot of people who would have benefited from having my dad put away--the Sandinistas, the Chamorro government, the United States.
-My dad died with a lot of information."

-Personal
+Personal life

+Bermudez was married to Elsa Italia Mejía with whom he had four children.

-In the last years of the Contra War, Bermúdez had taken up reading the works of noted libertarian author Ayn Rand.
-While serving as commander of the semi-secret Contra headquarters on the Nicaragua-Honduras border code named "Aguacate" - Spanish for Avocado - he was known for taking solitary walks in the nearby jungle, taking photographs of intricate spiderwebs.
-Bermúdez is survived by family members, most of whom live in Miami.
-He was buried in Miami, following a funeral mass that was attended by many of his U.S. and Nicaraguan supporters.
+In the last years of the Contra War, Bermúdez took up reading the works of libertarian author Ayn Rand.
+While serving as commander of the semi-secret Contra headquarters on the Nicaragua-Honduras border code named "Aguacate," Spanish for Avocado, he was known to take solitary walks in the nearby jungle, where he photographed intricate spiderwebs.

 In 2002 and 2004, his daughter, Claudia Bermúdez, now a resident of the San Francisco area, ran unsuccessfully against incumbent Democrat Barbara Lee for California's 9th congressional district seat.
 She remains heavily engaged in public policy-related initiatives in the district.

+Assassination

+Following the Sandinista defeat in the 1990 Nicaraguan general election, Bermúdez returned to Managua.
+On February 16, 1991, he was lured to a meeting at the InterContinental Hotel in Managua, which proved to be an assassination ambush.
+Bermudez was shot in the hotel's parking lot as he departed the InterContinental after those he was scheduled to meet did not arrive.
+In 1994, Bermúdez' daughter, Claudia Bermúdez, told the Miami Herald that, "there were a lot of people who would have benefited from having my dad put away--the Sandinistas, the Chamorro government, the United States.
+My dad died with a lot of information."

+A funeral mass for Bermúdez in Miami was attended by many of his U.S. and Nicaraguan supporters.
+He is buried in Miami and survived by a number of family members, who mostly live in Miami.